Trinity One Anne Steacy Biomedical Health Stream

 TRN125Y - Contemporary Issues in Health Science

 This course focuses on the scientific principles underlying current controversial issues in the health sciences.
 The course will explore contemporary topics such as stem cells, transplantation, regenerative medicine, vaccination, and personalized medicine from the perspective of developing opinion based on scientific understanding.

 TRN225Y - The Art of Health Science Discovery

 Students will be guided through the stages of the scientific discovery process.
-From initial idea, through literature review, funding (grant writing and assessment), experimental design and critical analysis of data through to the public dissemination of results by publication, the patent process and development of intellectual property.
+This includes, the initial idea, through literature review, funding (grant writing and assessment), experimental design and critical analysis of data, through to the public dissemination of results by publication, and the patent process and development of intellectual property.

 AFTER THE ANNE STEACY BIOMEDICAL HEALTH STREAM